Nationwide life insurance review 2024

 What riders can I add to my policy?

-You may be able to customize your coverage with the following riders:
+You cannot add riders to the Nationwide Life Essentials policy.
+However, you may be able to customize your coverage of other policy types with the following:

 - Accelerated death benefit rider.
 Gives you a cash advance on the death benefit if you’re diagnosed with a terminal illness.